How long will my dam water last?

 - Check the salinity of streams and bores for salinity

 - When using saline water, clean throughs and uncovered tanks each week

 - Site any new troughs and tanks to suit future needs

-Check the local Shire for information on access to public bores, pumps and standpipes.
+Check your local government office for information on access to public bores, pumps and standpipes.